Updated on: 2/15/2019

 Seattle’s Hit-And-Run Accident Attorney

-If you or a loved one has been the victim of a hit-and-run accident, as a driver of another vehicle, as a pedestrian or a bicyclist, contact Davis Law Group P.S., immediately.
+If you or a loved one has been the victim of a car accident, contact Davis Law Group P.S., immediately.
 Attorney Chris Davis has represented many victims of hit-and-run accidents in Washington State, fighting to get the families the compensation they deserve.

 Call Davis Law Group at (206) 727-4000, use the chat feature below or fill out the form on this page for a free case evaluation.